dumbbanana/Industrial-automation/PLC/mitshubishi/instructions.md

 Overwrites D1 register with the value 5

 #### Example
 Some of the use cases for move function blocks are in HMIs where values are given to timers and counters by an operator.

+For simple implementation refer

 ---